Feminism in Japan: Women's suffrage

 By 1920, the fight for women's political inclusion was at the forefront of the suffrage movement.
-In 1921 women were granted the right to attend political meetings by the Japanese Diet (parliament), which overruled Article 5 of the Police Security Act.
-The ban on women's involvement in political parties, however, was not eradicated.
+In 1921, women were granted the right to attend political meetings by the Japanese Diet (parliament), which overruled Article 5 of the Police Security Act.
+Despite positive media coverage, institutional sexism was not completely eradicated.
 Many members of the Diet felt that it was unnecessary and selfish for women to participate in the government.
-While they faced immense opposition, feminists were determined to fight for political equality.

 After women were granted the right to participate in and attend political assemblies, there was a surge in the development of women's interest groups.
 Alumni, Christian missionary, and other women's auxiliary groups began to sprout in the interwar period.
 After a massive earthquake struck Tokyo in 1923, representatives from 43 of these organizations joined forces to become the Tokyo Federation of Women's Organizations (Tokyo Rengo Fujinkai).
 The federation was designed to serve as a disaster relief organization that aided those impacted by the earthquake.
 As time progressed, it went on to become one of the largest women's activist groups of the time.

 To efficiently address the specific issues impacting the women of Japan, the Tokyo Federation of Women's Organizations divided into five satellite groups: society, government, education, labor, and employment.
 The government sector was perhaps the most significant of the federation's satellite sectors because it spawned the League for the Realization of Women's Suffrage (Fujin Sanseiken Kakutoku Kisei Domei) which was the most influential and outspoken women's advocacy collective of the time.
 This League issued a manifesto in 1924.
 The manifesto was as follows: